-I am a PhD student focusing on theoretical and mathematical biophysics, with a particular eye towards biological optimization problems.
+I am a PhD student focusing on machine learning, with a particular eye towards problems relevant to oncology.
 If anything in my research description piques your interest, please do not hesitate to reach out.
 I'm always eager to forge new collaborations.

 Education & Certifications